 - Toilet bowls: This shouldn’t be a surprise for anyone.
 Human feces can carry a range of transmissible bacteria and viruses.
 It’s stated that there are about 3.2 million bacteria per square feet!
 When you flush with the lid up, particles of these waterborne feces can rise as high as 15 feet in the air!

-Other spots in the bathroom that need special attention are the shower tubs, drains, faucets, bath towels, and shower curtains.
+Other spots in the bathroom that need special attention are the shower tubs, drains, taps, bath towels, and shower curtains.
 Have you ever noticed the bottom of your shower curtain go brown?
-It’s basically mold.
+That’s mold!

 Washing machines have a similar effect.
 It’s hot and wet.
 SO, it’s a perfect place for bacteria to breed.
 Remove your washed clothes from the machine as soon as the load is over.